 Lower swappiness values prioritize keeping data in RAM.
 Choose a lower value for systems that have abundant physical memory.
 Minimizing swapping frequency reduces the frequency of disk I/O operations.
 In this case, a lower swappiness value is beneficial.

 On the other hand, higher swappiness values result in assertive swapping.
-Systems with limited physical memory and workloads that find frequent swapping advantageous benefit from higher swappiness values.
-The procedure ensures the RAM space frees up frequently for active processes.
+Systems with limited physical memory and workloads that benefit from frequent swapping should use higher swappiness values.
+The procedure ensures the RAM space is freed up frequently for active processes.

-As swappiness determines the swapping ratio between file-backed and anonymous pages, the number determines a tradeoff between the two.
+As swappiness determines the swapping ratio between file-backed and anonymous pages, it defines a tradeoff between the two.
 When swappiness is maximum, anonymous and file-backed pages have equal swapping priorities, whereas when swappiness is 0, the file-backed pages gain priority.

 The table below provides examples of swappiness values and their effect:

-Monitor the system performance, memory use, and incremental changes to determine the best swap value for the particular setting.
+Monitor system performance, memory usage, and incremental changes to determine the optimal swap value for the specific setting.
 Changing swappiness does not require a system restart.

 How to Check Swappiness Value